Skip to main content

 Benefits of Chase Sapphire Travel Accident Insurance and other travel insurance benefits

 If you apply and qualify for a Chase Sapphire card, you get built-in credit card benefits like Travel Accident Insurance.
 The suite of travel benefits may make you feel more confident when you travel and may help limit any liabilities when your trip doesn’t go as planned.
-You may also feel reassured knowing that you’ll likely get reimbursed for eligible purchases when things go wrong.
+You may also feel reassured knowing that eligible purchases may be reimbursed when things go wrong.

 Filing a claim for Chase Sapphire’s Travel Accident Insurance